Wykerd/libytdl/docpages/building.md

 cmake ..
 make
 ```
-Once built you can link other programs to either `libytdl.dylib` or `libytdlc.dylib`
+Once built you can link other programs to `libytdlhttp.dylib`, `libytdlcore.dylib` or `libytdlav.dylib`

 # Building the documentation (optional)
 You can make a local copy of the documentation by running: